-The first two tranches of the Relative TSR PSUs awarded to Mr. Maheswaran in March 2019 (corresponding to the fiscal year 2020 measurement period and the fiscal years 2020 and 2021 measurement period, and covering half the target number of Relative TSR PSUs originally granted pursuant to the award) have been forfeited because the threshold level of relative TSR performance required in order for any portion of these tranches to vest was not achieved.
+The first three tranches of the Relative TSR PSUs awarded to Mr. Maheswaran in March 2019 (corresponding to the fiscal year 2020 measurement period, the fiscal years 2020 and 2021 measurement period, and the fiscal years 2020, 2021 and 2022 measurement period, and covering three-quarters of the target number of Relative TSR PSUs originally granted pursuant to the award) have been forfeited because the threshold level of relative TSR performance required in order for any portion of these tranches to vest was not achieved.

 The Absolute Stock Price PSUs corresponding to the \$71.00 vesting level (30% of the total Absolute Stock Price PSUs awarded) vested on January 8, 2021 based on the average closing prices of the Company's common stock for the period of 30 consecutive trading days ending on that date (\$71.0013; the "January 8, 2021 Average Price").
-The January 8, 2021 Average Price that resulted in the vesting of the first tranche of the Absolute Stock Price PSUs represented an increase in stockholder value of more than \$1 billion over the value of the Company on the date of grant of the award (based on the value of a share of the Company's common stock on the date of grant of the award of \$55.04).
+The January 8, 2021 Average Price that resulted in the vesting of the first tranche of the Absolute Stock Price PSUs represented an increase in stockholder value of more than \$1 billion over the value of the Company on the date of grant of the award (based on the January 8, 2021 Average Price of \$71.0013 and the value of a share of the Company's common stock on the date of grant of the award of \$55.04).

-Fiscal Year 2022 Equity Awards
+Fiscal Year 2023 Equity Awards

-Consistent with the Compensation Committee's intent in granting Mr. Maheswaran's equity award in fiscal year 2020, Mr. Maheswaran did not receive any new equity awards from the Company for fiscal year 2022.
+Consistent with the Compensation Committee's intent in granting Mr. Maheswaran's equity award in fiscal year 2020, Mr. Maheswaran did not receive any new equity awards from the Company for fiscal year 2023.